rclone/rclone/docs/content/chunker.md

     - "simplejson"
         - Simple JSON supports hash sums and chunk validation.
         - It has the following fields: size, nchunks, md5, sha1.
-    - "wdmrcompat"
-        - This format brings compatibility with WebDavMailRuCloud.
-        - It does not support hash sums or validation, most fields are ignored.
-        - It has the following fields: Name, Size, PublicKey, CreationDate.
-        - Requires hash type "none".

-#### --chunker-hash-type

-Choose how chunker handles hash sums.

-- Config:      hash_type
-- Env Var:     RCLONE_CHUNKER_HASH_TYPE
-- Type:        string
-- Default:     "md5"
-- Examples:
-    - "none"
-        - Chunker can pass any hash supported by wrapped remote
-        - for a single-chunk file but returns nothing otherwise.
-    - "md5"
-        - MD5 for multi-chunk files.
-Requires "simplejson".
-    - "sha1"
-        - SHA1 for multi-chunk files.
-Requires "simplejson".
-    - "md5quick"
-        - When a file is copied on to chunker, MD5 is taken from its source
-        - falling back to SHA1 if the source doesn't support it.
-Requires "simplejson".
-    - "sha1quick"
-        - Similar to "md5quick" but prefers SHA1 over MD5.
-Requires "simplejson".

 #### --chunker-fail-on-bad-chunks